yii-tools/forms/docs/date.md

-## Date
+# Date

-[Date](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.date.html#input.date) is a control that lets the user enter a date.
+It's a control that lets the user enter a [Date](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.date.html#input.date).
 It is displayed with a calendar widget in supporting browsers, which allows easy date selection.
 The format of the date is controlled by the `pattern` attribute, using the syntax described in the [HTML specification](https://www.w3.org/TR/2012/WD-html-markup-20120329/datatypes.html#common.data.date).
 If the `pattern` attribute is not specified, the user agent will provide a default value.

-### Example
+## Example

 ```php
 <?php